-Four Israeli architects studied in the Bauhaus school: Arieh Sharon, Shmuel Mestechkin, Munio Gitai-Weinraub and Shlomo Bernstein.
-However, the influence of the Bauhaus on the architecture built in Israel in the 20’s, 30’s and 40’s was by far wider than being expressed by those architects only.
+Six Israeli architects studied in the Bauhaus school: Shlomo Bernstein, Munio Gitai (Weinraub), Edgar Hed (Hecht), Shmuel Mestechkin, Chanan Frenkel and Arieh Sharon.
+A seventh architect, Philip Hütt, probably also attended courses at the Bauhaus school in Weimar.
+However, the influence of the Bauhaus on the architecture built in Israel in the 20’s, 30’s and 40’s was by far wider than just by those architects only.

 The legacy of the Bauhaus was absorbed by other architects, studying in Brussels, Ghent and Italy, such as: Dov Carmi, Genia Averbuch, Ben-Ami Shulman, Ze’ev Rechter and Joseph Neufeld.
 And of course—all of those prominent figures presented the new ideas to just everyone who was around.

 In Tel Aviv only, more than 4,000 “Bauhaus Style” buildings were built.
 Thousands more were built in Haifa, Jerusalem, the Kibbutzim and elsewhere in Israel.
 The main question is, therfore—how, in an era when this new style was still unpopular, did it reach such magnitude in the built work in Israel?
 The main answer is that the social-cultural ideology behind the “Bauhaus Style” fit like a glove to the socialist-Zionist movement and to the striving of this movement to create a new world.
 White houses, in every sense—form, style, material, functionality, color—grew from the sands without a past, towards a future.